PartyM/partym.org/content/issues/taxes.md

 ***These graphs are misleading due to the scale of the x-axis, which changes dramatically in the upper incomes.
 The rate of growth for all of these plans is not as aggressive as it first seems.**

 The credits and deductions in the current tax code also cause many issues.
 There are so many deductions and credits that it’s hard to know if you’ve used all available to you and legislative bodies may accidently introduce loopholes due to a lack of understanding of all available deductions.
-These only have substantial impact to those who are able itemize their returns and those taking the standard deduction will never be able to receive.
-This means that incentives are lost to those who cannot possibly leverages these credits.
-It's also impossible to know how much you'll actually owe in taxes until after you've filed, making budgeting difficult.
+Credits only have substantial impact to those who are able itemize their returns and those taking the standard deduction will never be able to receive.
+The incentives are lost to those who cannot possibly leverages these credits.
+Also, it's impossible to know how much you'll actually owe in taxes until after you've filed, making budgeting difficult.

-On Tax returns; Receiving a large tax return feels great (feels like free money) but the reality is that this money was yours all year long.
+Receiving a large tax return feels great (like free money) but the reality is that this money was yours all year long.
 You have effectively loaned it to the government until you’ve filed your taxes and they are returning the portion that you’ve overpaid.
-In our model, the goal is to remove these returns and get everyone to pay “just the right amount” to the government, freeing up this money throughout the year for the citizens.
+In our model, the goal is to remove these returns and get everyone to pay **just the right amount** to the government, freeing up this money throughout the year for the citizens.

 There are more general issues such as the inability for the IRS to be audit everyone or be sure the the system isn’t being abused.
-The complicated nature of deductions has caused an entire industry to be created around them.
+The complicated nature of deductions has caused an entire industry (tax filing assistance) to be created around them.
 This industry does provide a valuable service but it's unfortunate that it needs to exist.

-Finally, the tax code has been used as a vehicle for entitlements.
-The tax code is an easy way to credit and pass out a new entitlement but this model has become too bloated with too many entitlements.
+Finally, the tax code has been abused as a vehicle for entitlements.
+The tax code is an easy space to add a credit and pass out a new entitlement but this model has become too bloated with too many entitlements.
 Due to these entitlements, reforming the tax code is extremely difficult since minor changes can have drastic impacts on an entitlements that many people rely on.

 ### Revenue Comparisons